droptophop/node-js-weatherapi/README.txt

+## GET request to weatherapi.com

-## app.js creates GET request to weatherapi.com with user entered zip code via CLI
+app.js creates a GET request to weatherapi.com and retrieves weather details for the provided query.